 - A Map of Careers in VFX (PDF)

 One page handouts giving industry summaries

-These handouts on our industries are designed to be printed on A4.
-They summary information on how to get into the industries and are used to give an overview for those at the start of their career explorations.
+These handouts on our industries are designed to be printed on A5 but they work on A4 too.
+They are used to give an overview for those at the start of their career explorations.